Sex Therapy for Women in British Columbia

 Sexuality is one of the most beautiful, powerful and expansive forces that we get to experience, as beings, in this human experience.

 Our sexuality is woven into how we live, how we love and how we create.
+Our sexuality is deeply connected to how we relate to ourselves, our bodies, and to our loved ones.

 It can be one of the most beautiful parts of our human experience and the most brutal, hurtful and devastating when it is shamed through religion, culture or media, or injured through various forms of abuse.